Welcome to the student orientation of Introduction to Atmospheric Sciences

 You will need an electronic device (laptop, tablet, PC, Mac) on which you can access the class pages, and watch the movies.
 When you don’t have any of these devices, be aware that there are PCs in the library that you can use.
 You also need internet access.
 When your band with is small you can download the movies to your device.
 There is a link to a tutorial how to download movies in the right sidebar of the class page.

-You will need a calculator, a hard copy of the book, writing material, and paper for the final exam.
+You will need a calculator, a hard copy of the book, writing material, and paper for the mid-term and final exam.

 Disclosure statements for required software packages